 Key Contributions

-• First systematic empirical account of the IRA’s workforce, hierarchy, and organizational evolution rather than its messaging.
+• First systematic academic study of the IRA’s organizational structure, workforce, and evolution instead of its content.

-• A detailed five-level hierarchy and six-category functional taxonomy of IRA work.
+• Documents a detailed five-level hierarchy and six functional task categories.

 Methods

-The authors manually collected 393 CVs (deduplicated to 350) by searching HeadHunter and SuperJob for known IRA-affiliated entity names (GlavSet, MediaSintez, Internet-issledovaniya, etc.).
-Structured fields were extracted via JavaScript and hand-coded for education, location, and job category (Krippendorff’s α = 0.947); free-text job descriptions were analyzed in MaxQDA using grounded-theory open and axial coding.
-The study was IRB-approved at Passau, with pseudonymization, restricted data sharing, and explicit assessment of self-selection, temporal, and social-desirability biases.
+The authors manually collected 393 CVs (deduplicated to 350) from HeadHunter and SuperJob in late 2021–early 2022, searching by known IRA-affiliated entity names (GlavSet, MediaSintez, Internet-issledovaniya, etc.).
+Structured data were extracted via JavaScript and then manually coded for education, university location, and job category, with strong inter-coder reliability (Krippendorff’s α = 0.947).
+Free-text job descriptions were analyzed qualitatively in MaxQDA using grounded-theory open and axial coding.
+The design included IRB approval, pseudonymization, and explicit assessment of self-selection, temporal, and social-desirability biases.

 Findings